 You will be asked about your symptoms and medical history.
 A physical exam will be done.

 of the lesion may be done.
 The skin will be closely examined for cancer.

 Talk with your doctor about the best treatment plan for you.
 AK lesions increase your risk of skin cancer.
 The lesions are usually removed to decrease this risk.
 The lesion will also be monitored for signs of cancer.

 The exact method of removal will be determined by the number and location of the lesions.

 AK may be removed with:

-To help reduce your chances of getting AK and skin cancer:
+To reduce your chances of getting AK, take these steps:

 - Avoid sun exposure.